Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 - Letter hunting.
 Print out a word search and hunt for specific letters.
 The goal is to train your brain to notice letters on the right and left side.
 If this is too difficult, ask a caregiver to mark each letter with a highlighter and then tell you how many there are.
 Then, you can keep looking until you know you’ve found them all.

-- Reading from the left.
-Use a highlighter to draw a bright line down the left side of a book, and then practice reading from left to right.
+- Anchoring techniques.
+Use a highlighter to draw a bright line down the left side of a book, and then practice moving your eyes all the way to the left until you find the highlighter mark.
+This can ensure that you are seeing/reading from the left-most point to the right.
 This is a popular occupational therapy treatment activity for left neglect.
 It helps to ask a caregiver to draw the line and sit with you to ensure you’re reading the whole line.

 - iSpy.
 Go on a walk with a caregiver and play a game of iSpy.
 Ask your caregiver to specifically find things on your left side.
 Your job is to find the object and point to it!
 If it’s too cold or rainy out, try doing this indoors.